System currency and local currency

 The date used for the conversion of the bill is typically the statement date.

-1. The statement date of the bill.
-If the statement date is in the future,
+1. Use the statement date of the bill.
+If the statement date is in the future, try the next step.

-2. The end date of the bill is used.
-If the date if is less than or equal to the bill entry or edit date.
-If this date is in the future,
+2. Use the end date of the bill, if the end date is less than or equal to the bill entry or edit date.
+If this date is in the future, try the next step.

-3. The start date of the bill is used.
-If it is less than or equal to the bill entry or edit date.
-If this date is in the future,
+3. Use the start date of the bill, if it is less than or equal to the bill entry or edit date.
+If this date is in the future, try the next step.

 4. The bill entry or edit date is used for the conversion factor.